 The Maui Jim Kahis are a great all-around pair of shades that boast great coverage, quality, and performance.
-They take home our Editors' Choice award for being the best pair of everyday shades of the bunch.
+They one of our top choices for everyday shades.
 Their lenses provide top-notch protection, superb clarity, and excellent contrast while remaining fairly true-to-color.
 The large overall size of the Kahis may be challenging for those with smaller faces, but they provide great coverage in a quality frame.
-Though they are the heaviest sunglasses we tested, the extra weight pays off in performance.
-They also come with the hardiest case of all the everyday glasses, which is great because you'll be bringing them with you everywhere!
+Though they are some of the heaviest sunglasses we tested, the extra weight pays off in performance.
+They also come with a super hardy case, which is great because you'll be bringing them with you everywhere!
 For a solid pair of glasses that are up for any casual adventure, you can't go wrong with the Maui Jim Kahis.

 Maui Jim Kahi Review